projectcalico/calico/master/usage/troubleshooting/faq.md

 ARPs for 169.245.1.1 without having to actually allocate the IP address to the interface.

+## Can I prevent my Kubernetes pods from initiating outgoing connections?

+The Kubernetes [NetworkPolicy]() API doesn't currently support this.
+However, Calico does!
+You can use `calicoctl` to configure egress policy to prevent Kubernetes pods from initiating outgoing connections based on the full set of supported Calico policy primitives including labels, Kubernetes namespaces, CIDRs, and ports.

 ## I've heard Calico uses proxy ARP, doesn't proxy ARP cause a lot of problems?

 It can, but not in the way that Calico uses it.